 3 easy steps from invoice to take-home pay

-1. Basic Rate
+1. Basic rate

 Say you want to know how much to quote your client for your work.
-To do this you need to understand what your umbrella rate is.
+To do this you need to understand what your service rate is.
 First, work out how much your time is worth and how much per hour or per day you want the client to pay for the work you perform.
 This would be your basic rate.

 2. Employer contributions and Cool Company margin